Linuxsmurfen/K8s-mini-cluster/bootstrap/ansible/README.md

 vi ./hosts
 ~~~

-4. Create the 'k8s' user on the servers using ansible
+4. Create the *remote_user* on the servers using ansible
 ~~~
 ansible-playbook k8s-init.yml -u <existing user> -k -K
 ~~~